A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Implications and discussion

-Fig.~\ref{fig:ionisation_budget} shows the resulting ionising photon emissivity at $z\sim7-9$ from GLIMPSE, as a function of the lower integration limit $L^{\rm min}_{\ha}$, and for a standard fixed $\fesc=0.1$ scenario \citep[e.g.][]{giovinazzo_breaking_2025, mascia_little_2025}.
+Figure~\ref{fig:ionisation_budget} shows the resulting ionising photon emissivity at $z\sim7-9$ from GLIMPSE, as a function of the lower integration limit $L^{\rm min}_{\ha}$, and for a standard fixed $\fesc=0.14$ scenario \citep{jecmen_glimpse_2026}.
 Probably the most striking result is that, since our faint-end slope is $\alpha > -2$, the cumulative emissivity becomes already fairly flat over the range of \ha\ luminosities probed by GLIMPSE.
-For example, for an integration lower limit $L_{\ha} = 10^{39}$ \ergs, the ionising photon emissivity reaches $\log_{10}\dot{N}_{\rm ion} = 50.33_{-0.07}^{+0.07}$ and $\log_{10}\dot{N}_{\rm ion} = 50.09_{-0.08}^{+0.10}$ for our two redshift bins ($7<z<8$ and $8<z<9$), which corresponds to 24\%-40\% of the total reionisation ionising photon budget measured by \citet{bouwens_reionization_2015}.
-However, for the more recent estimations of $\dot{N}_{\rm ion}$ by \citet{mason_model-independent_2019}, our galaxies account for $21\%-62\%$ and $31\%-106\%$ of the budget for our two redshift bins ($7<z<8$ and $8<z<9$), implying that star-forming galaxies provide sufficient ionizing photons to reionise the universe.
+For example, for an integration lower limit $L_{\ha} = 10^{39}$ \ergs, the ionising photon emissivity reaches $\log_{10}\dot{N}_{\rm ion} = 50.50_{-0.07}^{+0.07}$ and $\log_{10}\dot{N}_{\rm ion} = 50.26_{-0.08}^{+0.10}$ for our two redshift bins ($7<z<8$ and $8<z<9$), which corresponds to 44\%-58\% and 36\%-46\% of the total re-ionisation ionising photon budget measured by \citet{bouwens_reionization_2015}.
+However, for the more recent estimations of $\dot{N}_{\rm ion}$ by \citet{mason_model-independent_2019}, our galaxies account for $31\%-90\%$ and $46\%-156\%$ of the budget for our two redshift bins ($7<z<8$ and $8<z<9$), implying that star-forming galaxies provide sufficient ionising photons to re-ionise the Universe.
 Adopting a lower integration limit, e.g.~$L_{\ha} \sim 10^{38}$ \ergs, increases the total contribution of ionising photons only by about $1\%-10\%$.
-This means that, for a scenario with constant $f_{esc}$, the population of galaxies with very low star-formation rates SFR$\la (0.005-0.001)$ \msunyr, below the detection limit of GLIMPSE, contributes only a small fraction of the total production of ionising photons.\\
+This means that, for a scenario with constant $f_{esc}$, the population of galaxies with very low star formation rates SFR$\la (0.005-0.001)$ \msunyr, below the detection limit of GLIMPSE, contributes only a small fraction of the total production of ionising photons.
+The inferred values of \nion\ exhibit variations depending on the assumed constant escape fraction, \fesc, since \nion\ scales with $\frac{\fesc}{1-\fesc}$.
+Specifically, \nion\ is 0.5dex lower for $\fesc=5\%$ or 0.2dex higher for $\fesc=20\%$.\\

-According to our earlier scenario, the flattening of the \oiiihb~LF is driven by a population of faint galaxies characterized by bursty SFH and lower metallicities.
-In this picture, many of these faint galaxies are not actively forming stars, thereby reducing their contribution to the ionising photon budget for reionisation and flattening the $\dot{N}_{\rm ion}$.
+According to our earlier scenario, the flattening of the \oiiihb~LF is driven by a population of faint galaxies characterised by bursty star formation history and lower metallicities.
+In this picture, many of these faint galaxies are not actively forming stars, thus diminishing their contribution to the ionising photon budget for re-ionisation.
+Consequently, the inferred \nion\ stabilises at a fixed value.